pratyushpanda91/Decentralized-Lending-Platform/README.md

 # Crypto Collateralized Lending

-This repository contains the Solidity code for a decentralized lending platform that allows users to request and fund loans using cryptocurrency as collateral.
-The code is designed for testing on Remix with test Ether.
+This repository contains the `Solidity` code for a **decentralized lending platform** that allows users to request and fund loans using cryptocurrency with collateral.

+This version focuses solely on testing the smart contracts in `Remix with test Ether` and **does not require any external wallet or environment setup**.

 ---